 Slide 8

-Hopefully, the team conversation is something like <CLICK> what is depicted in this picture.
+Now, hopefully; the team conversation is something like <CLICK> what is depicted in this picture.
 This is a good discussion about the possibilities.
 Hopefully as the project lead, tech leader, architect or whatever you will help this team come to a good conclusion by using useful conversation tools.
 By definition – especially the psychology definition – there is some conflict here, but this is very workable.

 As I mentioned, developers can become religious about such topics and your team conversation might be more like <CLICK> this.
 Now this is not too bad, but too many meetings like this will wear down your team.
 It’s here where we can truly starting seeing conflict.
 You can see the poor guy in the middle thinking, “Oh my God, are we really going to do this again.”

 Unfortunately, these conversations can get more heated and look like <CLICK> this.
-Here you can see where things are starting to fall apart, but we have all probably be in a conversation that looked like this.
+Here you can see where things are starting to fall apart; we have all probably be in a conversation that looked like this.
 Hopefully when you were in such a situation, someone was able to employ conflict resolution to get you back to the first image.

 Slide 9